input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/2017-01-01-building-from-source.md

 ## Building Daedalus

-If the instructions of building Cardano SL and the Bridge are followed, building Daedalus wallet will be as simple as cloning Daedalus' repository:
+If the instructions of building Cardano SL and the Bridge are followed, building Daedalus wallet is as simple as cloning Daedalus' repository:

 ```
 git clone https://github.com/input-output-hk/daedalus.git